DrewIndeed/TeleFix/README.md

 4. If `UI is not responding` or any no-error auto turn-off happens on the first time running, just re-run the app.

-5. Note: most of bottom dialogs will no tbe dismissed by clicking out on the screen, please use `x` icon to dismiss them.
+5. Note: most of bottom dialogs will not be dismissed by clicking out on the screen, please use `x` icon to dismiss them.

 ## Technology Used

 The application was developed natively in `Java` with `Android Studio` as IDE.
-In order to develop this application fast and secured, `Google Firebase Platform` features are used:
+In order to develop this application fast and secured, these `Google Firebase Platform` features are used:

 - `Authentication`: For login, registration, and update information process